Mexican Slang words

 The gossip

-Here’s some Mexican Slang used with friends and in informal situations.
+Here’s some Mexican Slang words used with friends and in informal situations.

 Wey / Güey